Braves vs. Phillies Player Props Betting Odds

 Albies Stats

-- Ozzie Albies has 74 hits with 13 doubles, a triple, 17 home runs, 20 walks and 52 RBI.
-He's also stolen three bases.
+- Ozzie Albies has 75 hits with 13 doubles, a triple, 17 home runs and 20 walks.
+He has driven in 53 runs with three stolen bases.

-- Albies has picked up at least one hit in two games in a row.
-In his last five games he is hitting .455 with two doubles, three home runs, a walk and nine RBI.
+- Albies enters this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .391 with a double, two home runs, a walk and nine RBI.

 Albies Recent Games